nikkiselev/apple-health-data-body-mass-to-json/README.md

 # Apple health data export body mass to json
-Node.js command line tool that reads body mass from Apple Health App XML export file and writes it to JSON file.
+Node.js command line tool that reads body mass from Apple Health App XML export file and writes it to a JSON file.

 ## Getting started